perladvent/perldotcom/content/article/_pub_2004_04_15_maypole.md

 {
-   "slug" : "/pub/2004/04/15/maypole.html",
-   "tags" : [
+   "authors" : [
-      "maypole",
-      "mvc"
+      "simon-cozens"
    ],
    "draft" : null,
    "description" : " You have a database.
 You have a web server.
 You have a deadline.
-Whether it's bringing up an e-commerce storefront for a new venture, implementing a new front-end to HR's employee database, or even providing a neat way to...", "date" : "2004-04-22T00:00:00-08:00",
+Whether it's bringing up an e-commerce storefront for a new venture, implementing a new front-end to HR's employee database, or even providing a neat way to...", "slug" : "/pub/2004/04/15/maypole.html",
+   "title" : "Rapid Web Application Deployment with Maypole", "image" : null,
+   "categories" : "web",
+   "date" : "2004-04-22T00:00:00-08:00",
    "thumbnail" : "/images/_pub_2004_04_15_maypole/111-apocalypse12.gif",
-   "image" : null,
-   "authors" : [
+   "tags" : [
-      "simon-cozens"
-   ],
-   "title" : "Rapid Web Application Deployment with Maypole", "categories" : "web"
+      "maypole",
+      "mvc"
+   ]
 }